nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   specifying any tags after it.

 Examples:
-*  `edit John Doe p/91234567 e/johndoe@example.com` Edits the phone number and email address of the person named `John Doe` to be `91234567` and `johndoe@example.com` respectively.
+*  `edit John Doe p/91234567 e/johndoe@example.com` Edits the phone number and email address of the person named `john doe` to be `91234567` and `johndoe@example.com` respectively.
-*  `edit Betsy Crowe n/Betsy Crower t/` Edits the person with the name `Betsy Crowe` to be `Betsy Crower` and clears all existing tags.
+*  `edit Betsy Crowe n/Betsy Crower t/` Edits the person with the name `betsy crowe` to be `betsy crower` and clears all existing tags.

 ### Deleting a person : `delete`